 It's not been a good few days for Facebook's new cryptocurrency, Libra.
 Not only have all but one of its payment partners dropped out of the project, but it's also just been slapped by a lawsuit over the logo design (opens in new tab) for its digital wallet, Calibra.

-Current, which calls itself 'the bank for modern life' posted a cutting tweet last week of its logo next to Calibra's, with the comment: "This is what happens when you only have 1 crayon left."
+Current (opens in new tab), a US-based startup bank, was quick to point out the similarities between the Calibra logo (basically a tilde in a circle) and its own logo (a more detailed tilde in a more colourful circle).
+The bank posted a cutting tweet last week of its logo next to Calibra's, with the comment: "This is what happens when you only have 1 crayon left."

 this is what happens when you only have 1 crayon left pic.twitter.com/2JY5JfesQDJune 19, 2019

 It stated in June that that it was talking to a law firm to determine if it has a trademark or patent infringement case.
 And now it's followed through with a lawsuit alleging trademark infringement by not only Libra and Facebook, but also by Character (opens in new tab), the San Francisco design firm that, by a staggering coincidence, created both logos.

 There are three counts filed against all the defendants, including trademark infringement and unfair competition, plus three further counts against Facebook and another four against Character.
 Current is looking for punitive damages, plus an agreement that Facebook will stop using the Calibra logo.
 You can read the full, thrilling filing below.